Who are the best late-round NFL draft picks in league history?

 Richard Dent, 8th round, 203rd overall in 1983

-Richard Dent was a defensive end who was drafted by the Chicago Bears, and became an important part of the team’s celebrated defense unit in 1985, when they won the Super Bowl.
+Richard Dent was a defensive end who was drafted by the Chicago Bears, and became an important part of the team’s celebrated defensive unit in 1985, when they won the Super Bowl.
 For his remarkable performance, he was awarded the Super Bowl Most Valuable Player.
 He was also the league leader in sacks for that year.
 Dent became a Hall of Famer in 2011.

 Deacon Jones 14th round,186th overall in 1961